Mineral Resource Derivative Maps

 Mineral Evaluations and Maps by John W. Keller; Map viewers by F. Scot Fitzgerald

 Mineral resource derivative maps were constructed by the CGS using 7.5 minute quadrangles published under the current CGS STATEMAP geologic mapping program.
-Derivative maps are generalizations of detailed geological information that are used to assist non-geologists with evaluating complex geological information.
-These mineral derivative maps were created from digital geologic map data and historical mine locations to provide information on the general distribution of select potential mineral resources.
+Derivative maps are qualitative generalizations of detailed geological information that are used to assist in evaluating complex geological information.
+These maps were created from digital geologic map data and historical mine locations to provide information on the general distribution of select potential mineral resources.
+They may be used as a general guide: a more detailed analysis is required to determine the economic viability of these units.

 The derivative maps were produced for the following three general resource types: